 Top Notch Cadre and leadership instructors.

 Maj Jerry Orr

-Note: Wish I could have been in that class.
+were a little more cautious than later classes.
+Wish I could have been in that class.
 Seems like the Instructors

 weren't out to kill students back in 1963.
 But it does appear the Jungle